NBISweden/development-guidelines/README.md

 The security risks will differ vastly between projects, but general guidelines are:

-* Educate yourself, research on what security risks are related to the different components of your project.
+* Educate yourself and research what security risks are related to the different components of your project.
 Some example resources are:
   * [Linux Foundation (LF) Core Infrastructure Initiative (CII) Best Practices](https://bestpractices.coreinfrastructure.org/en).
   * [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/).